Hybrid Memoised Wake-Sleep: Approximate Inference at the Discrete-Continuous Interface: Experiments

 \section{Experiments}

-In our experiments, we compare \gls{HMWS} on hybrid generative models against three algorithms: wake-sleep-based \gls{RWS} and two variational inference methods, namely \textsc{reinforce} and the state-of-the-art \textsc{vimco}.
-To ensure a fair comparison, we match the number of likelihood evaluations -- typically the most time-consuming part of training -- across all models: $O(K(N + M))$ for \gls{HMWS}, $O(S)$ for \gls{RWS} and \textsc{vimco}, and $O(S)$ for \textsc{reinforce}, where $S$ is the number of particles for \gls{RWS} and \textsc{vimco} and number of Monte Carlo samples for \textsc{reinforce}.
-Note that in practice, \gls{HMWS} is faster than the other algorithms as it requires fewer ($O(M)$) evaluations of the discrete prior $p_\theta(z_d)$.
+In our experiments, we compare \gls{HMWS} on hybrid generative models against state-of-the-art wake-sleep-based \gls{RWS} and variational inference based \textsc{vimco}.
+To ensure a fair comparison, we match the number of likelihood evaluations -- typically the most time-consuming part of training -- across all models: $O(K(N + M))$ for \gls{HMWS}, and $O(S)$ for \gls{RWS} and \textsc{vimco} where $S$ is the number of particles for \gls{RWS} and \textsc{vimco}. \gls{HMWS} has a fixed memory cost of $O(M)$ per data point which can be prohibitive for large datasets.
+However in practice, \gls{HMWS} is faster and more memory-efficient than the other algorithms as the total number of likelihood evaluations is typically smaller than the upper bound of $K(N + M)$ (see App.~\ref{app:memory_time_comparison}).
 For training, we use the Adam optimizer with default hyperparameters.
-We employ the log marginal likelihood $\log p_\theta(x)$, which is estimated using an $S_{\text{test}} = 100$ sample \gls{IWAE} objective, to judge the quality of the generative model.
+We judge the generative-model quality using an $S_{\text{test}} = 100$ sample \gls{IWAE} estimation of the log marginal likelihood $\log p_\theta(x)$.
+We also tried the variational-inference based \textsc{reinforce} but found that it underperforms \textsc{vimco}.

 We focus on generative models in which (i) there are interpretable, learnable symbols, (ii) the discrete latent variables represent the composition of these symbols and (iii) the continuous latent variables represent the non-structural quantitites.
 While our algorithm is suitable for any hybrid generative model, we believe that this particular class of neuro-symbolic models is the most naturally interpretable, which opens up ways to connect to language and symbolic planning.